Sikorsky CH-53K King Stallion: Israel

 In 2009, the Israeli Air Force (IAF) said it would evaluate the new variant after it flies.
 In August 2015, it formalized a requirement for the CH-53K, listing the type as a "very high priority" item to enable the service to perform missions only the platform is capable of.
 Israel's current CH-53 "Yasur" fleet is to remain operational until 2025.

 The CH-53K competed with the Boeing CH-47F Chinook for an order of approximately 20 helicopters to replace the CH-53 Yasur.
 In February 2021, the Israeli Ministry of Defense announced the CH-53K's selection.
 On 31 December 2021, it was announced that Israel had signed a deal to buy 12 CH-53Ks.

+US Navy

+In August 2023, Sikorsky announced they had been awarded a contract by the US Navy for 35 helicopters at a total cost of $2.77 billion, including eight aircraft for Israel.